qrohlf/lair/success.md

 ```

 For more information about deploying apps like how to set environment variables for your apps and use custom buildpacks, see the README and documentation for [dokku](https://github.com/progrium/dokku).
 (Dokku does all the heavy lifting in Lair when it comes to deployment.)

+# Live Stats

+Lair provides live stats!
+Check out your [stats page](:5555).

+If you're running Lair on a server, the stats page is also accessible at port 80 via `stats.yourserver.com`.

+# Enjoy!

+That's all!
+To replace this page, push an app to `dokku@yourdomain.com:yourdomain.com`.